arskom/spyne/doc/source/manual/helloworld.rst

 ===========

 This example uses the stock simple wsgi webserver to deploy this service.
-You should probably use a full-fledged wsgi implementation when deploying your service for production purposes.
+You should probably use a full-fledged server when deploying your service for production purposes.

 Defining an Rpclib Service